 We tried to pack light, since my husband and I were on separate flights with the kids.
 Colin and I traveled with just a backpack, his trunki and a carry-on, while my husband checked the rest of the luggage (since it was free on his airline.)
 We were able to pack pretty light, since I knew we’d be spending so much time on the beach and at the pool!
 I brought three bathing suits each… and wish I had brought one more, since that is just about all they wore and suits didn’t dry quickly in the Carribean weather.
 We also brought four bottles of sunscreen – which we ran out! – so bring tons and pack some bug spray as well, since nights on the beach can get a little gnatty.
 Resort fashion is pretty casual – even the nicer restaurants are not too dressy: think what you would wear to church or on a nice date night.
 My husband wore khakis and an untucked button-down to the nice restaurants and he fit in perfectly.

-Travel time from Philly wasn’t too bad – it took Colin and I 10 hours door to door.
+Travel time from Philly wasn’t too bad – it took Colin and I about 10 hours door to door.
 Direct flights would shave the time off a bit.
 The drive to the resort is around 90 minutes long and you get to see a good bit of the countryside.
 We arrived and were immediately offered cold drinks and snacks by the wonderful staff.
 We were escorted to our room and given a short tour – we loved the huge layout with a pull out coach for the kids, cable TV, a balcony overlooking the beach and a garden, private bath, a fridge stocked with drinks – even plates with fresh fruit and cheese and crackers.
 The resort offers around 200 friendly rooms that are all gorgeously decorated with custom-crafted furnishings and lavish baths – suites with up to three bedrooms and even Butler Service is available for the ultimate in relaxation.
 See a full tour of our room here.

 Neither my husband or I had ever stayed at an all-inclusive resort.
 It made our stay stress-free and was so easy with the children.
 Once we convinced the kids that they were not stealing when they ordered a drink and didn’t pay for it, they had a blast.
 My husband and I love to go to small, local restaurants while traveling, but with the little ones, that can be risky.
 It was super nice to not have to worry about them!

-The food itself was good.
-For breakfast, we loved the buffet breakfast at the Mill where they offer everything from made-to-order omelets to fresh fruit smoothies all with local dishes mixed in for us to try.
+The food itself was quite good.
+For breakfast, we loved the buffet breakfast at the Mill where they offer everything from made-to-order omelets to fresh fruit smoothies with local dishes mixed in for us to try.
 (And the Jamaican Blue Mountain Coffee is divine!)
 Stewfish also offered a sit-down breakfast on the beach that was positively picturesque.
 Lunchtime most often found us pool or beach side, so we often picked up lunch at Cafe Carnival, where our whole family fell in love with jerk chicken, ordered a made-to-order brick oven pizza at Dino’s, or feasted on fish tacos at Arizona’s.
 Dinners were fabulous – Kimonos was excellent (and so fun) but Seville was amazing.
 My filet was to die for, but I have to admit I was jealous of my husband’s lamb chops.
 If we had another night, we would have gone back here again!
 My kids loved the ice cream bar (you have no idea how much they loved that!) and thought having a drink at the pool’s swim-up bar was super cool!
 Every menu had healthy options clearly marked, which I so appreciated!

 Sesame Street Characters: